Wednesday, November 20, 2024

 Nuclear Energy Institute Propaganda Tweet.

-Leading the charge in Canada are groups such as the Canadian Environmental Law Association (CELA), Environmental Defence Canada, and the Sierra Club Canada Foundation.
-Here in the U.S., organizations like the Union of Concerned Scientists (UCS), Natural Resources Defense Council (NRDC), and the Sierra Club could take similar action against the NEI and ANS by leveraging the FTC’s guidelines to expose deceptive marketing practices in the nuclear sector.
+Leading the charge in Canada are groups such as the Canadian Environmental Law Association (CELA)Environmental Defence Canada, and the Sierra Club Canada.
+Here in the U.S., organizations like the Union of Concerned Scientists (UCS)Natural Resources Defense Council (NRDC) and the Sierra Club could take similar action against the NEI and ANS by leveraging the FTC’s guidelines to expose deceptive marketing practices in the nuclear sector.

 Let’s Be Real: Nuclear Power is Not Clean or Green

-In addition to the delayed deployment of SMRs, high-grade uranium resources are finite, with estimates suggesting they may only last another 10 to 15 years at current consumption rates.
+In addition to the delayed deployment of SMRs, there are future problems with going nuclear.
+High grade uranium resources are finite, with estimates suggesting “peak Uranium” reserves may only last another 10 to 15 years at current consumption rates.
 This means that SMRs could face fuel shortages before they even become widespread.
 As high-grade deposits run dry, the industry may turn to in-situ leaching (ISL) methods, which pose severe environmental risks, particularly groundwater contamination.
 Furthermore, reprocessing nuclear waste—an extremely hazardous and costly endeavor—is not currently practiced in the U.S. due to its dangers.
-However, as peak uranium approaches, reprocessing may be reconsidered as a necessary but risky solution.
+However, as peak uranium approaches, reprocessing may be reconsidered as a necessary evil if we rely on nuclear power as a primary source of energy.

 Better Use of Funds: Investing in Renewables

-• Congress has the power to reprogram funds from nuclear projects to support wind, solar, and energy storage, providing immediate climate benefits.
+Congress has the power to reprogram funds from nuclear projects to support wind, solar, and energy storage, providing immediate climate benefits.

 The Way Forward: Taking Action While We Can

 We don’t need to face this challenge alone.
-In confronting the extremism of a potential Trump administration, it’s more vital than ever to collaborate with Canada and other nations committed to challenging nuclear misinformation.
-By working together across borders, we can expose the truth, resist industry propaganda, and push for real, sustainable energy solutions that prioritize our planet over corporate interests.
+Over the past four years, several formal complaints and legal actions have been initiated against nuclear greenwashing in the Eurpoean UnionAustriaSouth Africa and now Canada.
+In confronting the extremism of the Trump administration, it’s more vital than ever to collaborate with other nations committed to challenging nuclear misinformation and demand real sustainable energy solutions that prioritize our planet over corporate interests.

 Action Contact Information